facile-it/moka/README.md

 }
 ```

-You can rely on the original mock object implementation to be accessible (in the example below, PHPUnit's):
+<a name='original-mock'></a>You can rely on the original mock object implementation to be accessible (in the example below, PHPUnit's):

 ```php
 $this->moka(BarInterface::class, 'bar')